ithot-all/mongoose-acid/README.md

 ```

 ### notice
+- The collection cannot be created in a transaction and will report an error, so you need to create the collection before using the `mongoose` and `mongodb` transaction functions
 - Note that if the model is returned by a query with the session option set, you do not need to set it again
 - Note that the first argument to the `Model.create` method must be an array, and the second argument can set the session option